-The project aims to contribute meaningfully to ensuring farm dwellers and workers in South Africa enjoy secure rights in land and receive protection in terms of labour laws, which guarantee employment security and fair working conditions on farms.
+The project contributes to ensuring farm dwellers and workers in South Africa enjoy secure rights in land and receive protection in terms of labour laws, which guarantee employment security and fair working conditions on farms.

-It thus seeks to ensure that farm dwellers and workers in the midlands region of KwaZulu Natal province enjoy greater realisation and enforcement of basic rights including tenure security, access to basic services, greater job security, and improved working conditions on farms.
-The project additionally works towards enabling arm dwellers, AFRA, and other partners to positively influence farm and labour policy and legislation.
+It thus ensures that farm dwellers and workers in the midlands region of KwaZulu Natal province enjoy greater realisation and enforcement of basic rights including tenure security, access to basic services, greater job security, and improved working conditions on farms.
+The project additionally works towards enabling farm dwellers, AFRA, and other partners to positively influence farm and labour policy and legislation.

 One key aspect of this project has been AFRA’s ongoing involvement in the groundbreaking Labour Tenants Class Action legal case, which has led to the Department for Rural Development and Land Reform renewing their commitment to processing labour tenant applications in South Africa, and a Judgement in December 2016 ordering the appointment of ‘Special Master’ – a key new legal instrument within the South African Legal System – to oversee this process and ensure labour tenant rights are finally realised.

-AFRA, in partnership with OZA, will assist women, youth and men residing or working on rural commercial farmland in six local municipalities in uMgungundlovu to mobilise around key issues impacting on their quality of life and access to sustainable livelihoods, engaging with and influencing policies and processes that impact on their land and development rights.
-This will build on the work started in our Regional Farm Dweller and Workers Platform in September 2016 to identify, support and mobilise community entry points, networks and alliances as champions of land and development issues.
+AFRA, in partnership with OZA and TA, assists women, youth and men residing or working on rural commercial farmland in the UMgungundlovu District to mobilise around key issues impacting on their quality of life and access to sustainable livelihoods, engaging with and influencing policies and processes that impact on their land and development rights.
+This builds on the work started in our Regional Farm Dweller and Workers Platform in September 2016 to identify, support and mobilise community entry points, networks and alliances as champions of land and development issues.

-AFRA is part of the Tshintsha Amakhaya civil society alliance, which is entering it’s third 3-year phase in 2017.
+AFRA is part of the Tshintsha Amakhaya alliance, which entered its third 3-year phase in 2017.
 Tshintsha Amakhaya is an alliance for land and food justice in South Africa.
 Rural women and men stand united in solidarity to advance their rights and secure livelihoods.